How to Write a Manager Cover Letter That Wins Interviews

 Take the time to read your letter multiple times.
 Use an online spell checker or ask a friend to proofread it for you.
 Remember that your writing style and formatting are just as important as the letter content.

-As a manager, you are supposed to demonstrate a set of specific skills.
+As a manager, you are supposed to demonstrate a set of specific skills relevant to leadership experience.
 Not all of these skills can be found in a job listing.
 However, mentioning them will significantly increase your chance of being shortlisted.

 Here are some essential skills a manager should display: